 While Seabrook Island is a gated community, boaters can access Seabrook Island Beach from the water.
 Cherry Point Boat Landing is the closest public launching location, but boaters can get to the beach from the Wadmalaw River, North Edisto River, and Bohicket Creek as well.

-For novice boaters, Seabrook Island has one of the easier beaches to visit.
-Anchoring on the inland side of the island is relatively easy, as you can mostly get out of the current, and the land drops off relatively quickly—making it less likely that you will get stranded if you aren’t watching your boat the whole time.
-But, since the beach is still a decent boat ride away from most of Charleston’s populated areas, at most you are only likely to encounter a handful of other boaters while you are there.
+To get to Seabrook Island Beach, anchor on the inland side of the island, as you can mostly get out of the current, and the land drops off relatively quickly—making it less likely that you will get stranded if you aren’t watching your boat the whole time.

 9. Shem Creek